Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations

-Finally, at a more practical level, while the threshold behaviours studied in this work are visually quite clear, an important open challenge for understanding the size dependence of the threshold is to develop an objective quantitative description of where the threshold sits.
-Our $X^{2}_{\rm RMT}$ test statistic provides a promising way to attack this problem, since it captures a direct quantitative measure of agreement with RMT in a single number, but a number of subtleties in how to identify the threshold make this an important open question for future work.
-For example, while the thresholds observed in $X^{2}_{\rm RMT}$ in Fig.~\ref{Fig:5_chiSquareForAll} are quite sharp, and get sharper with increasing system size, they nevertheless appear to consistently span a small finite region in step size, broader than is observed in the full dynamics.
-Further study of these effects are required, but we speculate this may arise because $X^{2}_{\rm RMT}$ is defined from the global unitary.
+At a more practical level, while the threshold behaviours studied in this work are visually quite clear, an important open challenge for understanding the size dependence of the threshold is to develop a way to quantitatively characterise where the threshold sits.
+Our $\XsqRMT$ test statistic provides a promising way to attack this problem, since it provides a direct quantitative measure of statistical agreement with RMT in a single number, but exploring the nuances in how to identify the exact threshold location is left as an important open direction for future work.
+For example, while the thresholds observed in $\XsqRMT$ in Fig.~\ref{Fig:6_chiSquareForAll} are relatively sudden, and get sharper with increasing system size, they still appear to span a small finite region in step size, broader than is observed in the full dynamics.
+Further study of these effects are required, but we speculate this may arise because $\XsqRMT$ is defined from the global unitary.
 That is, it would be consistent with the notion of mixed-phase regions in phase space, well known in the context of the kicked top \cite{SiebererLM2019DQC, NeillC2016EDQS}, for the position of the chaotic threshold to show some dependence on system initial state.
-Indeed, it would not be surprising for such an effect to be quite significant, although our initial exploration of this possibility in App.\ Fig.~\ref{AppFig:12_HeisenbergOtherQubs} suggested the threshold is actually rather stable.
+Indeed, it would not be surprising for such an effect to be quite significant, although our initial explorations of this possibility for the Heisenberg model in Appendix\ Fig.~\ref{AppFig:16_HeisenbergOtherQubs} observed a rather stable threshold.